 There is also a tradition to sprinkle each other with white talc powder, which symbolizes the security from evil spirits and guards from all the bad things that might happen.

 Each region has unique Songkran traditions.
 In Central Thailand, one of the most vivid celebrations takes place in Phra Pradaeng.
-Here one can witness Mon ceremonies in a traditional way, a parade of the Mon people in the colourful traditional outfits, a spectacular floral procession, Mister and Miss Songkran Beauty Contest, and Miss Songkran parade.
+Here one can witness Mon ceremonies in a traditional way, a parade of the Mon people in the colorful traditional outfits, a spectacular floral procession, Mister and Miss Songkran Beauty Contest, and Miss Songkran parade.
 The city also runs merit-making activities in the temples and folk plays and cultural performances in other venues.
-In Northern Thailand, one of the most peculiar ceremonies is held at Ban Hat Siao in Si Satchanalai district—it's a so-called 'Elephant Procession Ordination' when on April 7 men dressed in the traditional clothes are taken to the temples on elephants.
+In Northern Thailand, one of the most peculiar ceremonies is held at Ban Hat Siao in Si Satchanalai district—it's a so-called 'Elephant Procession Ordination' when on April 7, men dressed in the traditional clothes are taken to the temples on elephants.